 In this example, we are going to create a boxplot in Tableau.
-For this, first drag and drop the Sales Amount from Measures Region to Rows Shelf, and Color from Dimensions region to Details field present in Marks Shelf.
+First, drag and drop the Sales Amount from the Measures Region to the Rows Shelf and Color from the Dimensions region to the Details field in Marks Shelf.

-From the below screenshot you can see the Boxplot.
+From the below screenshot, you can see the Tableau Box plot.

-Let me drag and drop the English Country Region Name from Dimensions Region to Columns Shelf.
-This will create a box plot for each country
+Let me drag the English Country Region Name from Dimensions to Columns Shelf.
+It will be created for each country.

 Change Colors of a Tableau Box plot

-First Approach: Please right click on the box plot and select the Edit.. option from the context menu.
+First Approach: Please right-click on the rectangle and select the Edit.. option from the context menu.

-Once you select the Edit.. option, a new window called Edit Reference Line, Band, or Box will opened to style the box plot.
+Once you select the Edit.. option, a new window called Edit Reference Line or Band will open to style the box plot.

-Second Approach: Go to Format Menu, and select the References Lines….
-This will open the Format Reference Lines tab as shown below.
+Second Approach: Go to the Format menu and select the References Lines… will open the Format Reference Lines tab.

-Let me change the Fill color to Red pallet.
+Let me change the Fill color to the Red pallet.

-Next, we are changing the tableau box plot Border width, and border color
+Next, we are changing the tableau box plot Border width and color.

-In this example we will show you, How to add colors to the dots in box plot.
-For this, drag and drop the English Country Region Name from Dimensions Region to Color field in Marks Shelf as shown below.
-It means, each country has its own color
+This Tableau box and whisker plot example explain how to add color to the dots.
+For this, drag and drop the English Country Name from the Dimensions Region to the Color field in the Marks Shelf, as shown below.
+It means each country has its own color.

-In this example we will show you, How to change the dots size in box plot.
-For this, drag and drop the Order Quantity from Measures Region to Size field in Marks Shelf as shown below.
+In this example, we will show you how to change the size of the dots.
+For this, drag the Order Quantity from the Measures Region to Size field in the Marks Shelf.